-A few reports of missing parts upon arrival and of faulty/missing leads.
+A few reports of missing or faulty parts upon arrival.

 Reads the 10 most needed functions and has a vivid LCD screen w/backlight.
-Can be used wirelessly or w/leads.
+Can be used wirelessly or with leads.
 Solid build and affordable price.

 Sometimes takes several tries to get voltage readings.
 Issues with capacitance readings have been reported.
 User manual could be more detailed.

-A USB-compatible model w/2 ports.
+A USB-compatible model with 2 ports.
 Easy to use.
 Ideal for mobile/portable device readings.
 Earns praise for accuracy and bright digital display.

 Not as versatile as other multimeters.
 Some reports of faulty units.
 Owners' manual is confusing.

-Budget price, overload protection, and multi-measuring abilities make it a top pick for DIYers for home and auto applications.
+Budget price, overload protection, and multi-measuring abilities make it a top pick for do-it-yourselfers for home and auto applications.
 It is compact and easy to use.

 Screen is on the small side, and backlight has been known to fail.
 Feels flimsy compared to higher-priced models.
 Some accuracy issues have been reported.